devanshbhatt05/chessgame/README.md

 Manual multiplayer chess game.

-Implemented in python
+Implemented in python using tkinter gui

-Prerequisites
-* Tkinter